andrew/ultimate-awesome/README.md

 - [Awesome-Generation-Acceleration](https://github.com/xuyang-liu16/Awesome-Generation-Acceleration) - 📚 Collection of awesome generation acceleration resources.
 - [urban-and-regional-planning-resources](https://github.com/APA-Technology-Division/urban-and-regional-planning-resources) - Community list of data & technology resources concerning the built environment and communities. 🏙️🌳🚌🚦🗺️.
 - [awesome-vue-graphql](https://github.com/hasura/awesome-vue-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Vue.js` awesome.
+- [awesome-solana-security](https://github.com/0xMacro/awesome-solana-security) - A collection of resources to help you build better and more secure Solana programs.
+Kept up to date.
 - [programming-languages](https://github.com/learn-anything/programming-languages) - Awesome Programming Languages.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.